 According to the Mayo Clinic, creatine is synthesized naturally in the human body.
-What’s more, the skeletal muscle contains about 95% of the creatine that is found in the human body.
+What’s more, skeletal muscles contain about 95% of the creatine that is found in the human body.

-Creatine is found in meat and fish while trace amounts are present in fruits and veggies.
-It is important to note that while you can’t get the proper amount of creatine in your diet, the body does synthesize it naturally.
-Therefore, you don’t need to get it from the foods you eat.
+Creatine is found in meat and fish while trace amounts are present in fruits and vegetables.
+It is important to note that the body does synthesize it naturally, therefore you don’t need to get your creatine from the foods you eat.

-A lot of athletes take creatine because it is suppose to provide them with more energy during workouts as well as games.
-The truth is that there are very few studies to back up these claims but many sports doctors still recommend creatine supplements to athletes.
+A lot of athletes take creatine because it is supposed to provide them with more energy during workouts or games.
+There are very few studies to back up these claims, but many sports doctors still recommend creatine supplements to athletes.

 According to the National Institutes of Health, a creatine deficiency can lead to neurological damage as well as cell damage.
 They do point out that a deficiency is rare, so most people don’t have to supplement for this reason.